In a normal round, you have access to 3 actions.

 When making a race action, you pilot a vehicle at full speed in a straight line at its current heading using 3 actions.
 You must succeed at a Drive check (DC = 10 + your vehicle’s manoeuvre rating) to race.
 If your vehicle is starting from a dead stop (that is, it didn’t move last round), the DC of the check increases by 5.

 If you fail this Drive check, the vehicle’s behaviour depends on the circumstances of the check and the surrounding terrain.
 If you were attempting to race from a dead stop, the vehicle stalls and doesn’t move at all.
 If the vehicle was already moving, its behaviour depends on the terrain.
-Rough terrain slows the vehicle, causing it to move at half its full speed at its current heading.
-On flat terrain, the vehicle usually moves at full speed but goes significantly off course, per GM discretion.
+Rough terrain slows the vehicle, reducing its speed to half at its current heading.
+On flat terrain, the vehicle usually moves at full speed but goes significantly off course, per the GM's discretion.

 A racing vehicle provokes attacks of opportunity, but it gets a +2 bonus to its Armor against them due to its speed.